MashaZorin/article_I_section_II/README.md

 ## Interaction

 When the user clicks on a circle on the map, the automatic animation will pause and statistics about that city at that time will be displayed.
+Hovering on a circle displays the same data.
 The user can also slide along the timeline as well as press the pause and start button to stop/resume the automatic animation.

 ## Questions